acclimate/post-processing/README.md

 ------------
 Please use the conda environment provided in "xarray-compacts.yml".
 In this environment, the library can be installed from github using pip:
-Download from the respeve GitHub repostory with git@github.com:acclimate/post-processing.git.
+Download from the respeve GitHub repostory with git@github.com:acclimate/post-processing.git. and install the package with
-    Switch to the develop branch

-        git checkout develop

-and install the package with

-        conda develop .
+        pip install -e .

-from within the repository
+from within the repository to keep it up-to-date with the current state of the git repo.